Published on April 11, 2022 – Last Updated on October 18, 2022

 Braxton Hicks contractions:

 You may feel irregular contractions as you get closer to your due date.
 These are called Braxton Hicks contractions and are usually harmless.
 However, if you experience regular or painful contractions, don’t hesitate to contact your healthcare provider.
+Read more about contractions: contraction timers, how to keep track of contractions, contraction counter.

 Tips for dealing with these symptoms: